bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - BA resource discussion for Relationship team
     - Partner disucssions - One Stop and BCOL
     - Business Affiliation to multiple accounts
+    - With auto affiliation of NR to a manage business dashboard discussion is needed on how to handle this for Ministry Accounts.
+With groups like SBC field offices they will never use the NR to complete the client filing.

 ----
 Sept 3